Course (Unit) Overload

 - Declared undergraduates must obtain the approval of the Dean of the college of your major.

-- Undeclared undergraduates must obtain the approval of the Dean of Undergraduate Studies.
+- Undeclared undergraduates must obtain the approval of the AVP of Academic Success and Undergraduate Advising.

 - Classified graduates and credential seeking students will obtain the approval from their Graduate Program Coordinator.